epfl-dlab/GoogleTrendsAnchorBank/README.md

 which may causes major problems.
 2. Queries are limited to 5 simultaneous comparisons, and results are relative, not absolute!

-For example, lets say you want to compare the popularity of searches of the term "Switzerland," to searches of the term "Facebook"!
+For example, lets say you want to compare the popularity of searches of the term "Facebook," to searches of the term "Switerland"!

 ![Image portraying rounding issues with Google Trends](./example/imgs/lead.png)